Bicycle Helmet Terms and Definitions

 D-ring buckle: A very strong, reliable buckle made by sewing to D-shaped rings at the end of the strap and threading the other strap end through them.
 Normally made of stainless steel.

-Downhill mountain bike helmet: A helmet made for downhill mountain bike racing, with extended coverage and better impact protection than a standard bike helmet if it meets the ASTM F 1952 standard.
+Downhill mountain bike helmet: A helmet made for downhill mountain bike racing The ones that meet the ASTM F1952 standard have extended coverage and better impact protection than a standard bike helmet.
 Most have vents and chinbars, but the chinbars often have no impact foam.
+Some chinbars are detachable.

 Dual certified: A skate style helmet liner is certified to both the CPSC bicycle helmet standard and the ASTM F 1492 skateboard standard, providing protection in both hard bicycle impacts and multiple skateboard impacts.
 We have a list of dual-certified helmets.